ertekinbatuhan/BudgetBuddy/README.md

 <div align="center" style="display: flex; flex-direction: column; align-items: center;">
   <img src="https://github.com/user-attachments/assets/1041d199-3319-453f-a7e6-4f13bb786d86" alt="ButceDostu Icon" width="50" height="50">
-  <h1 style="margin-top: 10px; margin-bottom: 0;">ButceDostu</h1>
+  <h1 style="margin-top: 10px; margin-bottom: 0;">BütçeDostu</h1>
 </div>

 <p align="center">
-  ButceDostu is a comprehensive finance tracking app designed to manage and visualize your expenses, income, and cryptocurrencies.
+  BütçeDostu is a comprehensive finance tracking app designed to manage and visualize your expenses, income, and cryptocurrencies.
 Track various categories such as investments, salaries, shopping, and debt payments, and monitor your cryptocurrency holdings.
+Plus, leverage advanced AI features to gain insights and recommendations on your financial habits.
 </p>

 ## Features

 - Track and visualize your expenses and income with detailed charts and graphs.
 - Monitor and manage different financial categories such as investments, salaries, shopping, and debt payments.
+- Utilize integrated AI features to receive personalized insights and recommendations on your financial management.
 - View detailed summaries of your financial status, including total income, expenses, and balance.
 - Analyze trends over time with historical data views and interactive charts.
 - Monitor your cryptocurrency holdings and track their performance.